 If you’re a parent, a teacher, or a student, it probably comes as no surprise that heading back to school with crowds of kids in enclosed spaces also means a greater likelihood of exposure to upper respiratory tract infections, particularly the common cold.
-In fact, research[1] has shown a rapid rise of the common cold within two weeks of school opening.
+In fact, research[1] has shown a rapid rise in the common cold within two weeks of school opening.
 While it is outside of our control to avoid this type of exposure, one thing that is within our control is to help ensure that critical nutrients are provided to help act as immune system boosters for kids.

 Examples of Immune-boosting Nutrients